goliatone/wee-things-workshop/slides/index.md

 # Flashing NodeMCU
 <h3>Loading NodeMCU firmware</h3>

+???
+In this step, we are going to flash our devkit with the NodeMCU binaries downloaded before so we can start loading programs to the board.
+It sounds intimidating, but it's quite simple actually, think of it as upgrading the operating system on a computer.

+---
 ## Flashing NodeMCU
 Hold down the board's **FLASH** button and press the **RST** button at the same time.